CarlesRojas/fanfastic-client/README.md

 -   [x] Loading icon on input enter
 -   [x] Call the apis.(On error, go back to the first stage and show the error).
 -   [ ] Handle start and stop fasting API errors.
--   [ ] Better animation when going from not fasting to fasting (Join them again?)
+-   [x] Better animation when going from not fasting to fasting (Join them again?)
+-   [ ] Fade out - fade in when the user starts or stops fasting
+-   [ ] Popup to confirm te start and stop of fasting ?
 -   [ ] Integrate page history